home-assistant/home-assistant.io/source/_integrations/walkingpad.markdown

   - Preferred solution: Install the `bluepy` library (via pip).
 When using a virtual environment, make sure to install the library in the right one.
   - Fallback solution: Install `gatttool` via your package manager.
 Depending on the distribution, the package name might be: `bluez`, `bluetooth`, `bluez-deprecated`

-Integration will automatically discover available devices bia bluetooth.
+Integration will automatically discover available devices bia Bluetooth.

 ## "Chinese" version with WiFi connection